KurtisReid/api/README.md

 # api
-This is a node.js api that I am building as part of my reseach.
+This is a node.js api that I am building as part of my research.
 It uses express framework.

 **URL Parameters**